 The New Year always brings about new intentions, plans to revitalise parts of our lives and our gardens are no exception.
 Tidy out the shed, rejuvenate garden beds and attempt to grow new plants, flowers, fruit & vegetables.
 Here are a few simple & inspiring ideas to kick start a successful gardening year.

 Take a look at what plants are growing well in your local area & then add them to your landscape - why not take a look at natives, bird-attracting or bee-loving plants first?

 Struggling with weeds?
 Maybe you need more ground cover plants to help fill the spaces where weeds grow.

 2 / LEARN SOMETHING NEW

-- Treat yourself to a new gardening book - I love to support Kiwi gardeners / authors so any of Xanthe White's books are relevant to our climate and native flora & fauna.
+Treat yourself to a new gardening book - I love to support Kiwi gardeners/authors who are also relevant to our climate and native flora & fauna.

 3 / MAKE MAINTENANCE EASY